configcat/docs/website/docs/sdk-reference/go.md

 ```

 ### Manual polling
-Manual polling gives you full control over when the setting values are downloaded.
+Manual polling gives you full control over when the `config.json` (with the setting values) is downloaded.
 ConfigCat SDK will not update them automatically.
 Calling `Refresh()` is your application's responsibility.
 ```go
 client := configcat.NewCustomClient(configcat.Config{SDKKey: "<PLACE-YOUR-SDK-KEY-HERE>",
     PollingMode: configcat.Manual})